 With advances in medicine, a cancer diagnosis is no longer regarded as a death sentence, especially if the disease is caught early.
-Yet, a one-size-fits-all cure for cancer remains elusive because no two cancers are the same.
+Yet, a one-size-fits-all treatment for cancer remains elusive because no two cancers are the same.

 For instance, breast cancer alone has many subtypes.
 Hormone-sensitive breast tumors express estrogen and progesterone receptors which can be targeted by drugs mimicking the molecular shape of the two natural hormones.
 Another class of breast tumors with the HER2 protein on their surface can be treated with an antibody drug, Herceptin.